filamentphp/filament/packages/forms/docs/03-fields/03-select.md

 ## Distinct selection in a Repeater

-You may enforce selection of any given option in only one instance of a Repeater by using the `distinctOptions()` method.
+You may enforce selection of any given option in only one instance of a Repeater by using the `distinctSelection()` method.

 This example of creating teams for a tournament in a Repeater would only allow each shirt color to be chosen once: